sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

 # About this Manual
 This document provides a detailed description on the new features for:
- - Multiple layer Config DB.
+ - Multiple overlay Config DB.
- - Yang model default value layer.
+ - Yang model default value overlay.
- - Static config layer.
+ - Static config overlay.
  - swss-common API change.

 ## SONiC issue solved by this feature